Aphids

 Cultural

-• Avoid excess fertilization.
-Aphid densities tend to be higher on plants that have succulent, vigorous growth.
+- Avoid excess fertilization.
+Aphid densities tend to be higher on plants with excess nitrogen fertility.

-• Use mulches or row covers.
-Reflective mulches and row covers can help reduce aphid populations on vegetables by interfering with the ability of winged aphids to find plants.
+- Use mulches or row covers.
+Metallized/reflective mulches and row covers can help reduce aphid populations on vegetables by interfering with the ability of winged aphids to find plants.

-• Remove/destroy plant debris.
-Disking fields immediately after harvest will destroy alternate host plants and reduce available aphid and virus sources.
+- Remove/destroy plant debris.
+Discing fields immediately after harvest will destroy alternate host plants and reduce available aphid and virus sources.

 Chemical

-Many aphid species in other parts of the world have developed resistance to multiple insecticide groups, including some synthetic pyrethroids, carbamates, and organophosphates.
-In Utah, use these insecticides sparingly; instead choose products that are less damaging to natural enemies of aphids and non-target insects.
+Many aphids have developed resistance to several different insecticides, including some synthetic pyrethroids, carbamates, and organophosphates.
+Additionally, when selecting insecticides, choose those that are less damaging to natural enemies of aphids and other insects in the crop.

 Biological

-Natural enemies such as lady beetles, lacewings, syrphid flies, and parasitic wasps play a major role in the suppression of aphids.
+Natural enemies include lady beetles, lacewings, syrphid flies, and parasitic wasps.
+These play a major role in the naturally suppressing aphids.